Dominic-Stafford/CMS_DAS_25_GEN/README.md

 #### Extensions:

 - To get a higher accuracy, one can simulate ttbar at next-to-leading order (NLO) with Madgraph.
-We provide the cards for this in `cards/examples/ttbar_NLO` have a look at these cards, produce a gridpack from them and shower this with pythia.
+We provide the cards for this in `cards/ttbar_NLO` have a look at these cards, produce a gridpack from them and shower this with pythia.
 How do the rivet plots compare to the LO ones?

 - An alternative to producing full higher order predictions is to produce events at leading order with additional jets in madgraph, which can capture some of the higher order effect.
-Commonly this is done with up to four additional jets, however to have a reasonably quick example for this exercise we provide cards for ttbar with up to 1 additional jet in `cards/examples/tt1j_mlm`.
+Commonly this is done with up to four additional jets, however to have a reasonably quick example for this exercise we provide cards for ttbar with up to 1 additional jet in `cards/tt1j_mlm`.
 This can lead to some double counting with the parton shower emmissions in Pythia, so we need to tell Pythia to remove this double counting.
 This can be done with the [Fragments/gridpack_mlm_cff.py](Fragments/gridpack_mlm_cff.py) fragment.
 How do these predictions compare to NLO and LO without additional emissions?

 ## Exercise 3: Modify rivet routines
 Rivet is a system for validation of Monte Carlo event generators that provides a large set of experimental analysis.
 It contains most of the LHC and other high-energy colliders experiments code which is preserved for comparison and develompent of future therory models.
 In this exercise we will use CMS_2016_I1491950 and will modify to add the number of jets and jet pt doing:
 ```
-vim CMSSW_12_5_0/src/Rivet/TOP/src/CMS_2016_I1491950.cc
+vim CMSSW_14_0_21_patch2/src/Rivet/TOP/src/CMS_2016_I1491950.cc
 ```
-and will book  the histograms inside `void init() {}` as:
+(or using another text editor of you choice) and will book  the histograms inside `void init() {}` as:

 ```
     //book hists